-But the file size of the JPEG format maybe not small.
+The file size of the JPEG format is usually not large.

-So, if storage is one of your concern (remember none of the Galaxy S21 phones supports micro SD card), you can choose to save photos in HEIF (High-Efficiency Image Format).
+But, if storage is one of your concerns (remember none of the Galaxy S21 phones supports a micro SD card), you can choose to save photos in HEIF (High-Efficiency Image Format).
 It can normally reduce the file size by 30-60% with similar (and usually slightly better) quality.